Category: RU

 • Per Kyemon U Thaung, seven Council members were not aware of the major decisions.

-Colonel Hla Han succeeded him as Minister for Health and Education.
+Commodore Thaung Tin had jump promotions and became Chief of Navy.
+Colonel Hla Han became Minister for Health and Education.

-• Colonel Chit Myaing was the last of the original Revolutionary Council members to pass away.
+• Colonel Chit Myaing was the last original Revolutionary Council member to pass away.
 He served as Ambassador to Yugoslavia and UK before moving to USA.
 He was a supporter of U Kelasa (one of the two sayadaws left behind by Mahasi Sayadaw during his visit to US in 1979).

 • Ko Tin Maung Thant (son of UNSG U Thant) passed away unexpectedly during his visit to Burma.
 The motorcade at his last journey was longer than that of Commodore Than Pe.